Does The Ordinary Skincare Work For Hyperpigmentation

 This chemical ingredient is a skin conditioning agent.
 It's classed as a mild skin irritant.

 Again, I'm not crazy about a couple of the synthetic ingredients in this product.
 But it works well for my skin and I continue to use this product.
-In fact it's a staple part of my skincare regime and a favourite with my clients too.
+In fact, it's a staple part of my skincare regime and a favorite with my clients too.
 I alternate my monthly home facials between detox clay mask, hydrating sheet mask, and this peel.